 However, quants are not professional programmers.
 They are also not software engineers and a depressing majority of the finance industry professionals don’t really understand the difference.
 I’ve asked many quants if they had any training in software engineering.
 Virtually none of them do and many of them were unsure what I meant by software engineering – isn’t it the same thing as programming?
 Well no, it isn’t.

 A software engineer is to a programmer as an architect is to a construction worker.
-You could get away with hiring a construction worker to build a simple construction, but to accomplish a more complex, mission-critical structure like an airport or a hospital, you had better hire a capable architect and one or more experienced project-managers.
+You could get away with hiring a construction worker to build a simple object, but to accomplish a more complex, mission-critical structure like an airport or a hospital, you had better hire a capable architect and one or more experienced project-managers.
 Only once you know exactly what you are planning to build should you bring in the builders.

 When I make the analogy in terms of physical structures, it is more intuitive and people get it.
 But in finance, even when they get it, many professional resist – and even resent – the implications: that if you want to get your quantitative strategies right, use your quants as researches.
 Let them do research and come up with ideas.
 When they formulate good ideas, team them up with software engineers and programmers to build good quality, robust solutions.
 Do not expect them to do the whole thing themselves; at any rate, don’t expect them to do it well.